 AHSRI Health Outcomes Workshops

-Thank you to all those who attended the one-day workshops in Sydney on 9 and 10 March 2017.
+Thank you to all those who attended the one-day workshops in Sydney on 9 and 10 March and 2 June 2017.
 The workshops were favourably received by participants and received average ratings of over 4/5 for all aspects (content of presentations, quality of delivery of presentations, workshop organisation and workshop venue).

 Morning Workshop: Measuring & Managing Health Outcomes: An Overview

 Associate Professor Jan Sansoni, Director, Australian Health Outcomes Collaboration; Centre for Health Service Development, University of Wollongong.
 Guest presenter: Dr Kate Williams, Research Fellow, Centre for Health Service Development, University of Wollongong.

 There is a growing international focus on health outcomes evaluation as has been demonstrated by recent initiatives in the UK, USA, Sweden, and the Netherlands and by international consortia (e.g. the International Consortium for Health Outcomes Measurement, ICHOM).
 This section will provide an overview of the current Australian and international focus on health outcomes.
 Definitions and a health outcomes framework will be explored.
 The different type of outcome measures clinical/biological indicators; health outcomes related performance indicators, standardised clinical assessments and patient reported outcome measures) used in health outcomes evaluation will be examined.
 The health outcomes focus will be discussed in relation to population health and health gain, evidence based health care, quality improvement activities, guideline development, outcome benchmarking and ‘value-based’ health care activities that may be undertaken by health and community care organisations.
 The patient-centred focus of health outcomes and the use of patient reported outcome measures (PROMs) and patient experience measures (PREMs) will be discussed.